slsdetectorgroup/slsDetectorPackage/.github/pull_request_template.md

 Feature or Bug Fix PRs:
 - checked if this is a Breaking API change.
+- linked any
-- linked any equivalent PRs that is on another branch.
+    - equivalent PRs that is on another branch.
+    - related PRs eg. fixes/additions to an unrelease feature PR.
 - provided a release note above or checked 'No Release Note'.

 Infrastructure PRs: